sanjaybasu/healthcare-ai-equity/index.md

 Special acknowledgment to the healthcare institutions and health systems that have allowed deployment and evaluation of AI systems across diverse populations, providing the real-world evidence that informs best practices.

 ---

-## Version History and Roadmap

-**Current Version:** 1.0 (October 2025)
-**Major Updates:** Weekly automated literature integration

-See the GitHub repository for detailed changelog and upcoming features.

----